GuilhermeZanus/nyt-challenge/README.md

 3. RPA.Excel.Files
 4. RPA.HTTP

-Make sure to install these libraries using pip:
+Make sure to install the following library using pip:

 pip install rpa-framework

 ## How to Use

-1. Ensure you have met all the requirements mentioned above.
+In VS Code, follow the following steps to create a minimal Python robot using Robocorp:

+1. Press "Ctrl + Shift + P" (or "Cmd + Shift + P" on macOS) to open the command palette.

+2. In the command palette, type "Robocorp: Create Robot" and select the option that appears.

+3. Next, in the prompt that shows up, select "Python Minimal" to create a minimal Python-based robot.
+Following these first three steps will create a new robot skeleton.

-2. Copy the provided code and save it to a Python file (e.g., nytimes_automation.py).
+4. Copy the provided code and save it in this new project.

-3. Update the sections, search_phrase, and months_of_search variables according to your requirements in the run_automation method of the NyTimesAutomation class.
+5. Update the sections, search_phrase, and months_of_search variables according to your requirements in the run_automation method of the NyTimesAutomation class.

-4. Run the Python script
+6. Run the Python script